-Ok, now the fun part begins – we need to start looking at breaking down our market into a niche.
-Based on the stats above – and others from my research – I tend to think that you could build a successful site around ‘books’ in general allowing for discussions about a large range of materials.
+Ok, now the fun part begins – as we start to look at how to sell books online, we need to break down our market into a niche.
+Based on the stats above – and others from my research – I tend to think that you could build a successful site around ‘books' in general allowing for discussions about a large range of materials.
 However, that is not to say that there is not a great range of topics should you wish to narrow down to a sub-niche.
 Examples include:

 - Used Books – Well obviously – based on what we have seen so far.